Program Links and Descriptions

-The mission of the Nevada Office of Minority Health is to improve the quality of health care services for members of minority groups; to increase access to health care services; and to seek ways to provide education, and to address, treat and prevent diseases and conditions that are prevalent among minority populations.
+The mission of the Nevada Office of Minority Health and Equity is to improve the quality of health care services for members of minority groups; to increase access to health care services; and to seek ways to provide education, and to address, treat and prevent diseases and conditions that are prevalent among minority populations.
 Through the 81st Legislative Session State agencies were tasked with identifying Diversity and Inclusion Liaisons

-The State of Nevada Department of Health and Human Services (DHHS) is committed to partnering with the 27 Tribes within the State of Nevada through a Tribal Consultation Process Agreement.
+The State of Nevada, Department of Health and Human Services is committed to partnering with the 27 Tribes within the state through a Tribal Consultation Process Agreement.
 This coordination establishes and strengthens ties and relationships with the Tribal Governments as well as provides education and outreach.
-There is a network of Liaisons who represent each of the DHHS Divisions.
+There is a network of Liaisons who represent each of the DHHS Divisions

-Under the technical guidance of the State Biostatistician, the mission of the Office of Analytics is to create an environment promoting proactive analytics which drive policy and decision making across the Department of Health and Human Services (DHHS).
+Under the technical guidance of the State Biostatistician, the mission of the Office of Analytics is to create an environment promoting proactive analytics which drive policy and decision-making across the Department of Health and Human Services.

 The Fund for a Resilient Nevada (FRN) is administered by the Nevada Department of Health and Human Services (DHHS) and is specific to the State's portion of opioid litigation recoveries.
 As the settlements are outlined, the State of Nevada will receive yearly distributions for the next 20 years.
 One of the Department’s responsibilities is the development of the statewide needs assessment and a statewide plan to identify priorities related to addressing opioid-related risk, harms and impacts using a data-driven and evidence-based approach.